 JOB NOTICE: Communications Manager, Grantmakers in the Arts

-Grantmakers in the Arts (GIA) is the only national network of private, public, and corporate arts funders in the US and Canada, including independent and family foundations, public agencies, community foundations, corporate philanthropies, nonprofit regrantors, and national service organizations.
+GIA is the only national network of private, public, and corporate arts funders in the US and Canada, including independent and family foundations, public agencies, community foundations, corporate philanthropies, nonprofit regrantors, and national service organizations.
 GIA is widely regarded as the go-to place for relevant discussion and action within the philanthropic field.
-GIA’s many programs and resources can be found at www.giarts.org.
+GIA’s many programs and resources can be found on this website.

 Desired qualifications and experience are as follows:

 - Proven administrative and organizational skills, strong initiative, and attention to detail